Delivering Quality Audit Reports

 Assurance Engagement Communications

-The primary focus of this course is to provide you with an overview of assurance engagement communications.
+This course provides an overview of assurance engagement communications.

 $109.00